 GEM is constructed as a hierarchy of more than 100 elements with 10 major branchesIdentity, Developer, Purpose, Intended Audience, Target Population, Method of Development, Testing, Revison Plan, Implementation Plan, and Knowledge Components.

 The GEM Schema was successfully balloted as an international standard for the representation of practice guidelines in XML format and has become ASTM standard E2210-06.

-Bridge Wiz Online is now available for testing!
+BRIDGE-Wiz Online is now available for use!